 As an outreach of the Ponca City Chamber of Commerce, area businesses are partnered with schools to help provide resources.
-We are grateful for the support of Kyler Construction Group, our official P.I.E. partner!
+We are grateful for the support of our official PIE partners: Kyler Construction Group, KR Automation, and Custom Mechanical Equipment!
 We have several other businesses and individuals who help support our schools needs and we are extremely grateful to have their support!